andrewpk95/CS374_Hospitus/DP7_Report/Hospitus_DP7_Report.md

 ## 3. Usability Lessons

-* [High] Injury selection is too limited on the Home page.(P2, P3, P4)
-  * Solution: Make an option to show all hospitals instead of injury specific.
-* [High] Visual feedback when submitting a review (P1)
-  * Solution: Provide visual feedback like animated modal
+### Some functionalities were not clearly visible.
+Users missed out on some functions:
 * [High] Users did not use nearby conveniences function (P2, P3)
   * Solution: Make a visual indicator to click the necessary buttons
-* [High] User wants to know the nearest hospital not injury specific (P3)
-  * Solution: Make an option to show all hospitals instead of injury specific.
 * [Medium] Review format is not clear enough.
 Past reviews have been mistaken for options for writing review (P1)
   * Solution: Add Description for the past reviews
 * [Medium] Users did not recognizing rating, they only saw submitting reviews(All)
   * Solution: Make the rating more visible and put a text description to make sure user knows what to do

+### Feedbacks were missing when they were required:
+* [High] Visual feedback when submitting a review (P1)
+  * Solution: Provide visual feedback like animated modal
+* [Medium] There is no way for users to check the booked info once booking is complete, users should be able to log in to check their booking information (P4)
+  * Solution: Add log in function to allow users to see their booking information.

+### Some functionalities are restricting to users:
+* [High] Injury selection is too limited on the Home page.(P2, P3, P4)
+  * Solution: Make an option to show all hospitals instead of injury specific.
+* [High] User wants to know the nearest hospital not injury specific (P3)
+  * Solution: Make an option to show all hospitals instead of injury specific.
 * [Medium] Book an appointment instead of just hospitalization (P1)
   * Solution: Add a functionality to make an appointment, too.
-* [Medium] Search Page contains too much text / too much information (P4)
-  * Solution: Remove unnecessary information such as equipments.
-* [Medium] There is no way for users to check the booked info once booking is complete, users should be able to log in to check their booking information (P4)
-  * Solution: Add log in function to allow users to see their booking information.
-* [Low] Naver maps might be better than Google maps because Naver map is specialized for Korea.
-(P2)
-  * Solution: Consider using Naver Map API instead of Google Map API.
 * [Low] Only the hospital name and image being clickable in search page (P1)
   * Solution: Consider making the whole <div> about a hospital clickable.
 * [Low] User wants to see authors of the comments (P1)